FrancesCoronel/personal-website-v3/site/content/adventures/2015-02-11-itunes-music-february-2015.md

 //www.youtube.com/watch?v=cpLZeSigNvY

-**I'm really not much of an oldies fan, but if I'm really in the mood…**
+**I'm really not much of an oldies fan, but if I'm really in the mood...**

 //www.youtube.com/watch?v=ym1eDeOxq14